 1 9 Monologue – Letters from Isolation

-While many in Europe consider it to be long since eradicated, it still presents the deadliest pandemic worldwide.
+While many in Europe consider it to be long since eradicated, it still presents one of the deadliest pandemics worldwide.
 In the Romantic period, it was epitome of muse and poetry and a popular motif in painting, literature and music.
 As the "firstborn of the mother of pestilence and disease" it has accompanied the primate human through the eras since time immemorial.
 Today it is a curable disease, and yet still more than one million people worldwide fall victim to it every year*.
 Its social perception has changed fundamentally over the course of the epochs: from the glorified malaise of the romantic Bohemian poets, through the painful proletarian death during industrial revolution, to the antisocial illness of the lepers during National Socialism.
 Today it is considered the disease of the marginalized, the dependent and the destitute, hardly noticed by the common public.
 The talk is of tuberculosis.
-In July 2019, atypically, the young German artist Verena Stenke was diagnosed with pulmonary tuberculosis.
-Her own experience of being as a body home to pathogens, flows into this autobiographical performance text, while building a bridge between precise self-observation and a global, historical and literary outside.
+The personal experience of being as a body home to pathogens flows into this autobiographical performance text, while building a bridge between precise self-observation and a global, historical and literary outside.

 "Consumption remains a 'social disease', it has become a 'disease of the marginalised'.
 This makes it rather unlikely that consumption will once again become a literary or artistic subject."